x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 #### [**In the new EAC**](#tab/create-new-eac)

+>[!Important]
+>It can take up to 2 hours for the initial membership list to be calculated and be available for use.

 1. In the new EAC, navigate to **Recipients** > **Groups**.

 2. Select **Add a group** and follow the instructions in the details pane.